 Here are my other setups:

 - Where you upload your files: Media hosting of MP3s and show notes / podcast cover art (3000 pixel x 3000 pixel artwork) and most important the RSS feed for podcast apps – Libsyn has been around a long time and I was using them until June 2019.
 The host that I’m now using due to lower costs to do advertising is Omny Studio I highly recommend them for shows that will try advertising or dynamic content insertion.

-- IF you are serious about advertising Omny has plans that are less expensive that Libsyn for advertising.
+- IF you are serious about advertising Omny has plans that are less expensive than Libsyn for advertising.

 - If you edit yourself: I used a free program call Audacity plus the MP3 Codec you will need to install.

 - Once you have a queue of episodes, it is time to list your podcast on Apple, Google Play, and Stitcher.
-Many other networks use Apple as there catalog source.
-There is a long tail of podcasts networks to submit to.
-Libsyn/OmnyStudio will help you get listed on Spotify and iHeart Radio as well.
+Many other networks use Apple as their catalog source.
+There is a long tail of podcast networks to submit to.
+OmnyStudio will help you get listed on Spotify and iHeart Radio as well.